BU-EC500-SP15/moc-gui-plugins/Alternate-setup-for-Mac.md

 <b>2.
 Create a HaaS configuration file:</b>

 haas.cfg contains settings for both the CLI client and the server.
-Copy haas.cfg.dev-no-hardware  files in examples/ into:
+Copy haas.cfg.dev-no-hardware file in examples/ into:

       a. haas main directory (the super directory of /examples/)